Skip to main content

 ISLANDERS: New Shores was developed by The Station.

-ISLANDERS: New Shores has received overwhelmingly positive reviews from players.
-Most players liked this game for its gameplay but disliked it for its replayability.
+ISLANDERS: New Shores has received mostly positive reviews from players and mostly positive reviews from critics.
+Most players liked ISLANDERS: New Shores for its gameplay but disliked it for its story.

 ISLANDERS: New Shores is a single player game.